TosbackCgusBridge-Bot/CGUs-versions/Golfchannel/Privacy Policy.md

 *   Android
 *   Amazon

-Social 233,504 facebook.com/GolfChannel @GolfChannel twitter.com/GolfChannel Newsletter
+Social 233,577 facebook.com/GolfChannel 120,361 twitter.com/GolfChannel Newsletter

 Stay up to date with the Golf Channel Newsletter.

 *   Tell a Friend

-The McGladrey Classic Sea Island Golf Club’s Seaside Course (Par/Yardage: 70/7,055) is an ocean-side, links course that was redesigned by Tom Fazio in 1998.
+CIMB Classic The MINES Golf Course (Par/Yardage: 71/6,966), once a wasterland, was a vision of a Malaysian business tycoon that was executed by Robert Trent Jones, Jr. The course opened in 1993.
 Visit GolfNow to book a tee time near you.

 *   Partner Pavilion
 *   Press Releases